biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

        1755 + 0 singletons (0.51% : N/A)
        0 + 0 with mate mapped to a different chr
        0 + 0 with mate mapped to a different chr (mapQ>=5)

+The explanation of this report can be found in the [samtools stats](http://www.htslib.org/doc/samtools-stats.html#:~:text=DESCRIPTION,visualized%20graphically%20using%20plot%2Dbamstats.) manual page.

 * Print the base coverage per position